-The notice of public meeting has been published in accordance with code 2254.1036 requirements on the South Texas website with the

-Committee Meeting Agenda.
+The notice of public meeting has been published in accordance with code 2254.1036 requirements on the South Texas website with the Committee Meeting Agenda.

-Enclosed Appendix A - Summary of Contract Documents Appendix B - Notice of Public Meeting delinquent tax collection services contract for Hidalgo County and Starr County with Linebarger Goggan Blair & Sampson, LLP for period beginning May 1, 2025 and ending April 30, 2026 at a fifteen (15) percent fee based on the amount of delinquent tax, penalty, and interest collected.
+The Committee recommended Board approval of the renewal of the delinquent tax collection services contract for Hidalgo County and Starr County with Linebarger Goggan Blair & Sampson, LLP for period beginning May 1, 2025 and ending April 30, 2026 at a fifteen (15) percent fee based on the amount of delinquent tax, penalty, and interest collected.